silvanagv/node-arguments-lab-web-0716/README.md

 ### Extra Info

 In the tests, you'll see `child_process`.
-It's a super easy and cool core module which allows you to start any other programs/processes from within your Node app.
+It's a super easy core module which allows you to start any other programs/processes from within your Node app.
 We use it in the tests to verify that your app is actually taking in the CLI argument and not using some hard-coded values.
 To use `child_proccess`, all you do is pass parameters to its `spawn()` method:

 ```js